Trusted information for families

 Tips on managing eczema

-For children with eczema, a good rule of thumb is to keep the skin 'cool, clean and moisturised', i.e.:
+A good rule of thumb for children with eczema is to keep the skin cool, clean and moisturised:

-• Cool: Avoid hot baths or showers or hot itchy clothing
+- Cool: Avoid hot baths, showers or hot itchy clothing.

-• Food substances (e.g. almond oil, coconut oil, milk, etc.), as this can increase the risk of developing of allergy to those foods, especially in infants with eczema.
+- Moisturised: Apply moisturiser twice daily, even when skin appears healthy.
+Avoid products containing fragrances or food substances (e.g. almond oil, coconut oil, milk), as these can increase the risk of developing an allergy to those foods — especially in infants with eczema.

 Can food or vaccines trigger an eczema flare?

-Eczema can flare in reaction to many different substances, including allergens like foods or dustmites, chemicals like chlorine or soap, and after a viral illness.
-Although rare, some people have reported a flare of eczema after a vaccine.
+Eczema can flare in response to many triggers, including food allergens, dustmites, chemicals like chlorine or soap, and after viral illness.
+Although rare, some people have reported a flare after a vaccine.

-It can be impractical (or impossible) to avoid certain triggers, and in some cases there are potential harms in strictly avoiding a trigger.
-For example, a strict restrictive diet may lead to nutritional imbalances, while avoiding vaccination increases the risk of serious infections.
+It can be impractical (or inadvisable) to avoid certain triggers.
+For example, strict dietary restriction may cause nutritional imbalances, while avoiding vaccination increases the risk of serious infection.
+Maintaining excellent baseline skin care helps minimise flares while allowing more flexibility in diet and lifestyle.

-Is it safe to use steroids in eczema?
+Is it safe to use steroids on eczema?

-Topical steroids (i.e. ointments or creams) are safe to use in children with eczema and should not be applied "sparingly" but in ample amounts to the affected areas.
+Topical steroids (creams or ointments) are safe to use in children with eczema and should be applied in ample amounts to the affected areas — not sparingly.
 They can be stopped when the skin has healed, and regular moisturisers should be continued.
-Side effects are rare but are more likely with long term use of very strong steroids over large areas of skin.
+Side effects are rare and more likely only with long-term use of very strong steroids over large skin areas.

-In recent years concerns have increased about 'topical steroid withdrawal', a condition that is not very well understood.
-A British dermatology expert group has released this statement acknowledging that more needs to be learnt about this rare condition, but emphasising that topical steroids should continue to be used as needed.
+There are increasing concerns about 'topical steroid withdrawal', which is not yet well understood.
+A British dermatology expert group has released a statement acknowledging that more needs to be learnt, but emphasising that topical steroids should continue to be used as needed.

 Hayfever